TajaKuzman/GINCO-Genre-Annotation-Guidelines/_genre_pages/Decision_Tree.md

 *	Slovene: Slovene particle (členek – že, še, le, tudi, sploh …)
 * 1st person

-*Note*: If there are doubts whether the text belongs to *Opinionated News* or *Opinion/Argumentation*, consider whether there are any dates and locations mentioned.
+> ❕ If there are doubts whether the text belongs to *Opinionated News* or *Opinion/Argumentation*, consider whether there are any dates and locations mentioned.
 If not and if it seems unlikely that such text would be published on a news site, annotate it as *Opinion/Argumentation*.

 Examples: blog (personal blog, travel blog), editorial, advice, letter to editor, persuasive article or essay, formal speech, pamphlet, political propaganda, columns, political manifesto.